TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 ## How technical debt is born

 Technical debt is not only born in the code.
-This is one of the biggest mistakes thar startups make when thinking about it but also happens on established companies.
-According our definition above it can be born different ways.
+This is one of the biggest mistakes that startups make when thinking about it.
+This also happens in established companies.
+According to our definition above it can be born in different ways.

 Let's explore some examples:

 - A stakeholder meeting establishing a plan for the company to duplicate clients or traffic will spawn a bunch of technical debt items to optimize performance, allow scalability or other evolutions that are needed to achieve that goal.
-Specially if scalability was not important for some services previously, and thus their architecture was not focused on that.
+Especially if scalability was not important for some services previously, and thus their architecture was not focused on that.
-- Our company is not yet ready to fully automated CI/CD pipelines, and we have some manual QA testing, and some teams keep detecting in their retrospectives that there is a problem there, needing additional environments or just evolving the pipelines and training the team to help them automate those tests.
+- Our company is not yet ready to use fully automated CI/CD pipelines, and we have some manual QA testing, and some teams keep detecting in their retrospectives that there is a problem there, needing additional environments or just evolving the pipelines and training the team to help them automate those tests.
-- A new technology spawning in our market that gives and advantage to competitors and forces the company to switch to it, evolving architectures or tools, or just because there is a lack of engineers working in our previous technology stack.
+- A new technology spawning in our market that gives an advantage to competitors and forces the company to switch to it, evolving architectures or tools, or just because there is a lack of engineers working in our previous technology stack.
 - A merge is happening with another company, and we need to improve our ability to integrate with them, by improving our documentation, APIs and standardization.
 - A library we were using in the past suddenly gets a new major version and drops support and compatibility with the previous one.
-While dead (without evolution) projects could keep using the library, keeping it on live/active projects could trigger a problem in the near future.
+While dead (maintenance mode) projects could keep using the library, keeping it on live/active projects could trigger a problem in the near future.
 -  A quick bug fix that did not pass a proper code review gets forgotten in the codebase.
 Also, this bug fix has unforeseen consequences
 - ...

-I stumbled recently upon this blog entry [Intentional Qualities](https://medium.com/@elizarov/intentional-qualities-7e6a57bb87fc) from [Roman Elizarov](https://www.linkedin.com/in/relizarov) and we would like to highlight a couple of paragraphs there:
+I stumbled recently upon this blog entry [Intentional Qualities](https://medium.com/@elizarov/intentional-qualities-7e6a57bb87fc) from [Roman Elizarov](https://www.linkedin.com/in/relizarov) and would like to highlight a couple of paragraphs there:

 >See, the fact is that you cannot accidentally write a software that has a specific quality.
 >You cannot accidentally write fast code.
 Your code cannot be secure by an accident.